node-red/node-red.github.io/docs/practice/index.md

 ---
 layout: docs
 toc: practice-toc.html
-title: Introduce
+title: Introduction
 ---
-*This guide is for who understands the basic fuctinality and want to develop more clear and reusable flows.
-If you thik that you are beginner, please read **[User Guide](https://nodered.org/docs/user-guide/)** and **[Cookbook](https://cookbook.nodered.org/)** first.*
+*This guide is for developers who understand the basic fuctinality and want to develop more clear and reusable flows.
+If you think that you are beginner, please read **[User Guide](https://nodered.org/docs/user-guide/)** and **[Cookbook](https://cookbook.nodered.org/)** first.*

-*In Node-RED, users can create flows easily and ad hoc.
+*In Node-RED, users can create flows easily and in ad hoc manner.
 However, if you want to create more reusable and readable flows, some tips, practices and know how may be needed.
-Therefore, we would propose to create a new flow development guideline page to show such knowledge on Node-RED official page.
+Therefore, flow development guideline page is intended for gathering such knowledge.
 We believe this page is useful for most Node-RED users.*

 *Before adding guideline to the Node-RED official page through a pull request, we would like to discuss contents and where to place it with somebody who are interested in this guideline.
 This wiki page is for discussing them.*